Tomorrow, Tuesday April 4th, is Election Day all across Illinois, including in Chicago.

 They have attacked Evanston D65 on issues of race and gender as well as New Trier D203.
 They attended Evanston High School D202 events in the fall of 2021 to disrupt affinity group activities for parents.

 A current Evanston D65 candidate is described on the FAIR website as a chapter leader in July 2022 appearing at an event with the DeVos lobbyist Hoffman.
-Her position was also reported in the Pioneer Press in October 2022, but said recently she is no longer involved with the group.
+She is also featured in a FAIR video linked to their website.
+Her position was also reported in the Pioneer Press in October 2022, but she said recently she is no longer involved with the group.

 Restoration PAC is part of a group of political and policy organizations funded by billionaire Dick Uihlein, one of the largest funders of Republican candidates and associated causes in the US currently.
 The PAC funded numerous Republican candidates and far-right organizations in the 2022 election cycle, including a $13,000 contribution to Awake IL to campaign against the Worker Rights Amendment on the ballot in Illinois.